 - 2.1.
-Under the current PC Scheme, an IFoA Member must obtain a PC before taking on any of the following roles: - Scheme Actuary to a defined benefit pension scheme; - o Scheme Actuary to a collective defined contribution scheme: - Chief Actuary with accountability for the actuarial function under Article 48 of the Directive on Solvency II: - o Small Insurer Chief Actuary to a life insurance business; - o Reviewing Actuary, advising the auditor of a life insurance business; - Appropriate Actuary to a life insurance business; - With-Profits Actuary to a life insurance business; and - o The Actuary providing an Actuarial Opinion for a Lloyd's Syndicate.
+Under the current PC Scheme, an IFoA Member must obtain a PC before taking on any of the following roles: - Scheme Actuary to a defined benefit pension scheme; - Chief Actuary with accountability for the actuarial function under Article 48 of the Directive on Solvency II; - Small Insurer Chief Actuary to a life insurance business; - o Reviewing Actuary, advising the auditor of a life insurance business; - Appropriate Actuary to a life insurance business; - o With-Profits Actuary to a life insurance business; and - o The Actuary providing an Actuarial Opinion for a Lloyd's Syndicate.